lo-designs/YouthMattersApp/README.md

 - April 19 (80% done)
   - finished implementing spring security and registration
-  - created a user account that can be accesses through successful login and registration
+  - created a user account that can be accessed through successful login and registration

 - April 18 (~70% done)
   - updated readme file